cc-archive/vocabulary-legacy/src/patterns/Footer/Footer.md

 In this world, we have props and slots.

 In the first panel, you can customise the logo using the slot `logo`.
-If your site is not a direct sub-entity of Creative Commons, you might want to have the entity logo there.
+If your site has its own branding, you might want to have the entity logo there.

+The links below can be customised via the `links` slot.
+Links relevant to the site should be placed there as `ul` > `li` > `a`.

 The second panel allows you to change the address via the slot `address`.
+The contacts below can be customised via the `contacts` slot.

 The third panel contains the default slot so you can populate your own content in it.
 Ideally you would use the panel to cite attributions, give credits and